Druanne White: Career

-After law school, White served in the United States Marines Corps as a Judge Advocate General Corps officer for a few years.
+After law school, White served in the United States Marines Corps as a Judge Advocate General's Corps officer for a few years.
 She was hired as a state prosecutor, serving in this position for more than 11 years.
 In 1999, she was elected as solicitor (the equivalent of a district attorney) for the Tenth Judicial Circuit, where she served a four-year term (2000–2004).

 During her time as prosecutor, White became one of the foremost experts on capital murder cases in the United States.
 She was invited to testify as an expert witness to the U.S. Senate Judiciary committee on June 10, 2002.
 She testified in the matter of “Reducing the Risk of Executing the Innocent: The Report of the Illinois Governor's Commission on Capital Punishment”, along with other experts in the field, including author Scott Turow, Donald Hubert, and Professor Larry Marshall (Northwestern University School of Law).

 White taught the Career Prosecutors Course at the College of the National District Attorneys Association in Alexandria, Virginia, which is attended by prosecutors from around the country.